Brice150/Brice150/README.md

 ### Hi there 👋, I'm Brice Lecomte
-#### FullStack developer with a french aerospace engineering degree
+#### Full-Stack developer with a french aerospace engineering degree
 I currently participate in security and defence data recovery at Sopra Steria and I also create web applications on my freetime.

 <div align="center">